 - non-competition and non-solicitation clauses; and

 - workplace discrimination (Human Rights).

-Phil has represented clients across Canada and has successfully appeared before the Ontario Superior Court of Justice, the Divisional Court as well as various Tribunals including the Ontario Labour Relations Board and the Human Rights Tribunal.
+Phil has represented clients across Canada and has successfully appeared before the Court of Appeal, Divisional Court, Ontario Superior Court of Justice, the Divisional Court, as well as various Tribunals including the Ontario Labour Relations Board and the Human Rights Tribunal.
 He has represented employers and employees of all levels including senior executives and professionals such as doctors, dentists and veterinarians.